[Holodeck –

 TORRES: More gel packs must be down.
 If this is getting to the

-this wasn’t your fault.
-The important thing is that we found the
+Neelix, this wasn't your fault.
+The important thing is that we found

-source.
-Get the cheese to sickbay.
-The doctor should look at it as soon
+the source.
+Get the cheese to Sickbay.
+The Doctor should look at it as

 [Sandrine’s]